Search

 What is the orientation process?

-Individuals selected as IFYEs will begin an orientation process with a series of phone and/or video conference calls every two weeks beginning in mid-March.
-An in-person multiple-day Orientation Program is held in mid-June immediately before departure to host countries.
+A series of Remote Orientation Sessions (video conference calls) are held every two weeks beginning in mid-March.
+An in-person, multiple-day Orientation Program is held in mid-June immediately before departure to host countries.
+Individuals selected as IFYE Representatives are required to attend all state and national orientation and debriefing sessions.

 What is expected of the IFYE Representative upon return?

-The program expects representatives to share their experiences with youth and other groups upon return to the U.S. through 25 presentations, newsletters, social media, etc. according to national requirements and his/her state policy.
-Returning participants are urged to join IFYE Association of the USA, Inc, (the Alumni Association) where they can support the program, help make exchanges possible for others, and build lifelong friendships.
+IFYE Representatives agree to promote IFYE as part of their commitment by sharing their experiences with youth and other groups upon their return to the U.S. through 25 presentations, newsletters, social media posts, etc. according to national requirements and his/her state policy.
+Returning participants are urged to join the IFYE Association of the USA, Inc, and their state alumni association (if available) where they can support the program, help make exchanges possible for others, and build lifelong friendships.

 Is personal travel allowed during the IFYE experience?

-Depending on the program length, there is a potential of free time during which representatives may travel.
-Representatives who are on a 6-month program shall have approximately 10 days free time halfway through their time abroad.
+IFYE Representatives on the six-month program enjoy approximately 10 days free time for personal travel halfway through their time abroad.
 The cost for travel, housing and meals related to free time is not included in the program cost.
+Any excursions, tours, and experiences that participants on the two- and three-month programs enjoy are courtesy of the host country and/or their host families and is not personal in nature.

 Is college credit available?